-Goodman served as Senior Vice President and General Counsel of CNA (Center for Naval Analyses) where she was also the founder and Executive Director of the CNA Military Advisory Board, whose landmark reports include National Security and the Threat of Climate Change(2007), and National Security and the Accelerating Risks of Climate Change (2014), Advanced Energy and US National Security (2017), and The Role of Water Stress in Instability and Conflict (2017) among others.
-The film The Age of Consequences in which Goodman is featured, is based on the work of the CNA Military Advisory Board.
+Sherri is the former President and CEO of the Consortium for Ocean Leadership.
+She served as Senior Vice President and General Counsel of CNA (US Center for Naval Analyses).
+She is the founder and Executive Director of the CNA Military Advisory Board, whose landmark reports include National Security and the Threat of Climate Change(2007), National Security and the Accelerating Risks of Climate Change (2014), and Advanced Energy and US National Security (2017) and The Role of Water Stress in Instability and Conflict (2017) among others.
+The film The Age of Consequences in which Sherri is featured, is based on the work of the CNA Military Advisory Board.

-Goodman served as the first Deputy Undersecretary of Defense (Environmental Security) from 1993-2001.
-As the chief environmental, safety, and occupational health officer for the Department of Defense (DoD), she oversaw an annual budget of over $5 billion.
-She established the first environmental, safety and health performance metrics for the Department and, as the nation’s largest energy user, led its energy, environmental and natural resource conservation programs.
+Sherri served as the first Deputy Undersecretary of Defense (Environmental Security), (1993-2001), where she was responsible for environmental, energy, safety and occupational health for the US Department of Defense.
+Sherri established the first environmental, safety and health performance metrics for the Department, and led its energy, environmental and natural resource conservation programs.
 Overseeing the President’s plan for revitalizing base closure communities, she ensured that 80% of base closure property became available for transfer and reuse.
-Ms. Goodman has twice received the DoD medal for Distinguished Public Service, the Gold Medal from the National Defense Industrial Association, and the EPA’s Climate Change Award.
+She led the Secretary’s Arctic Military Environmental Cooperation program which developed a container for storage of spent nuclear fuel for liquid waste from Russian nuclear submarines.

 Sherri served on the staff of the Senate Armed Services Committee where she was responsible for oversight of the Department of Energy’s nuclear weapons complex, including research and development of nuclear materials and national labs, and environmental cleanup and management.
 She has practiced law at Goodwin Procter, as both a litigator and environmental attorney, and has worked at RAND and SAIC.